Motorola 6809

+Usage

-The 6809 was used in the TRS-80 Color Computer, Dragon 32/64, SuperPET, ENER 1000, and Thomson MO/TO home computers, the Vectrex game console, and early 1980s arcade machines including Star Wars, Defender, Robotron: 2084, Joust, and Gyruss.
-1990s Williams pinball machines are equipped with WPC-series controller boards based on 68B09.
+The 6809 is used in the TRS-80 Color Computer, Dragon 32/64, SuperPET, ENER 1000, Fujitsu FM-7, the Cybernex LC3, and Thomson MO/TO home computers, the Vectrex game console, and early 1980s arcade video games such as Star Wars and Gyruss.
+Also, Williams Electronics used the 6809 in arcade games such as Defender, Robotron: 2084, and Joust.
+In the 1990s, Williams introduced the WPC platform (based on the 68B09) for the pinball machines the company was producing at the time.
 Series II of the Fairlight CMI digital audio workstation and Konami's Time Pilot '84 arcade game each use dual 6809 processors.
 Hitachi was a major user of the 6809 and later produced an updated version as the Hitachi 6309.